datacenter/ACI-Pre-Upgrade-Validation-Script/docs/docs/validations.md

 Because of this, the target version of your upgrade must be a version with a fix of CSCwh81430 when your fabric includes those switches mentioned above.
 See the Field Notice [FN74085][20] for details.

+### Invalid FEX fabricPathEp DN References

+If you have deployed a FEX on a version prior to having validations introduced in [CSCwh68103][22], it is possible that `fabricPathEp` objects were created with an incorrect DN format.
+As a result, the related `infraRsHPathAtt` objects pointing to those `fabricPathEp` will also contain the invalid DN in their DN formatting given how ACI builds out object relations.

+Having these invalid DNs and then upgrading to a version that has the validations introduced in [CSCwh68103][22] will result in validation failures while trying to make changes to access policies, blocking new config from being accepted.
+The validation failure will present itself with the text `Failed to decode IfIndex, id: 0x.......`.

+If invalid DNs are found, first identify if the FEX IDs are still in use in case a window needs to be planned.
+If not in use, delete the `infraRsHPathAtt` objects having an invalid DN.

+This check queries `infraRsHPathAtt` objects related to eths, then check if any have DNs which are incorrectly formatted.

 [0]: https://github.com/datacenter/ACI-Pre-Upgrade-Validation-Script
 [1]: https://www.cisco.com/c/dam/en/us/td/docs/Website/datacenter/apicmatrix/index.html